Krande/paradoc/README.md

 mamba install -c krande -c conda-forge paradoc
 ```

 _(Note!
-If you want to export to pdf you need to have latex installed (which can be included using))_
+If you want to export to pdf you need to have latex installed (which on windows can be included using))_

 ```
 mamba install -c krande -c conda-forge paradoc miktex